Gopal-Dahale/Gopal-Dahale.github.io/_pages/about.md

 ![A gate-based quantum computer](/images/qc.png){: .align-right width="200px"}

-👨🏻‍💻 I’m a Research Software Engineer at Qkrishi.
+👨🏻‍💻 I’m a Master's student in Quantum Science and Engineering at EPFL specializing in Quantum Information and Computation.

 🔬 My research interests include in quantum computing and its applications in machine learning, chemistry and combinatorial optimization.